AhmadWaleed/soquel/README.md

 ```

 ### Collections
-As we have seen, Object method like get retrieve multiple records from the database.
-However, these methods don't return a plain PHP array.
+As we have seen, Object method like get retrieve multiple records from the salesforce.
+However, these methods don't
+return a plain PHP array.
 Instead, an instance of Illuminate\Database\Eloquent\Collection is returned.

-The Object class extends Laravel's base Illuminate\Support\Collection class, which provides a variety of helpful methods for interacting with data collections.
-For example, the reject method may be used to remove objects from a collection based on the results of an invoked closure
+The Object class extends Laravel's base Illuminate\Support\Collection class, which provides a variety of helpful methods
+for interacting with data collections.
+For example, the reject method may be used to remove objects from a collection
+based on the results of an invoked closure
 ```php
 $accounts = Account::query()->whereNotNull('Email')->get();
 $accounts = $accounts->reject(fn (Account $account) => $account->isActive);
 ```

 ### Relationships
 Salesforce's objects are often related to one another.
-For example, a Account may have many Contacts, or an Contact could be related to the Account.
-SOQL ORM makes managing and working with these relationships easy, and supports parent and child relationships:
+For example, a Account may have many Contacts, or an Contact
+could be related to the Account.
+SOQL ORM makes managing and working with these relationships easy, and supports parent
+and child relationships:

 ### Defining Relationships

 Relationships are defined as methods on your Object classes.
-Since relationships also serve as powerful query builders, defining relationships as methods provides powerful method chaining and querying capabilities.
-For example, we may chain additional query constraints on this contacts relationship:
+Since relationships also serve as powerful query builders,
+defining relationships as methods provides powerful method chaining and querying capabilities.
+For example, we may chain
+additional query constraints on this contacts relationship:

 ```php
 $account->contacts()->where('Name', 'LIKE', '%john%');